Canon SX740 vs T3

 It is notable that the SX740 offers wifi support, while the T3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX740 is a recent model that features in the current product line-up of Canon.
-In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX740 and T3 can be found, respectively, in the Canon SX740 Manual (free pdf) or the online Canon T3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX740 or the Canon T3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.